Background pattern

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

 If you are pregnant and have taken Apredonav, consult your doctor.

-Driving and operating machinery
+Driving and using machines

 Apredonav contains lactose

-If your doctor has told you that you have a certain sugar intolerance, consult with him before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult with them before taking this medicine.

-3. How to Take Apredonav
+3. How to take Apredonav

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medicine indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 Apredonav should be taken with breakfast and dinner.

-If you are being treated for stable angina
+If you are being treated for stable angina pectoris

 If you are being treated for chronic heart failure